webpack-contrib/raw-loader/README.md

 <h2 align="center">Usage</h2>

-Use the loader either via your webpack config or manually.
+Use the loader either via your webpack config or inline.

 ### Via webpack config (recommended)